becomingadarsha/DesignandAnalysisofAlgorithms/README.md

 ## Course Title : Design and Analysis of Algorithms :computer:

 ---

-__Before we Start__
+### Before we start..

+__How to Compare Algorithms?__

+To compare algorithms, let us define some objective measures.

+**Execution times?**  Not a good measure as execution times are specific to a particular computer.

+**Number of statements executed?**  Not a good measure since the number of statements varies with the programming language as well as the style of the individual programmer.

+**Ideal Solution?**

+Let us assume that we expressed running time of given algorithm as a function of the input size (i.e., ).
+We can compare these different functions corresponding to running times and this kind of comparison is independent of machine time, programming style, etc..

+---

- The programs in this repo generates the running time of algorithm and it might vary from machine to machine as it depends on multiple factors :
+ The programs in this repo generates the Execution time of algorithm and it might vary from machine to machine as it depends on multiple factors :

 :zap: Single vs Multi Processor